CloudLabsAI-Azure/hack-in-a-day-challenges/unified-data-foundation-with-fabric/getting-started.md

 ## Getting Started with Challenge

-Welcome to Hack in a Day: Unified Data Foundation with Fabric challenge!
+Welcome to Hack in a Day: Microsoft Fabric OneLake Data Engineering challenge!
 We've prepared a seamless environment for you to explore and learn.
 Let's begin by making the most of this experience.

 ### Accessing Your Challenge Environment